What is Books+?

 Who qualifies for Books+?

-The Books+ program is for all students who register at Crafton Hills College or San Bernardino Valley College during the Fall 2021 and Spring 2022 semesters, including:
+The Books+ program is for all students who register at Crafton Hills College or San Bernardino Valley College during the Summer 2023, Fall 2023 and Spring 2024 semesters, including:

 - New and returning students